-In Freeport, Illinois, there are specific taxes that are imposed on employees, which are deducted from their paychecks.
-The typically well-known employment taxes are the Medicare and Social Security tax, for which a small percentage of every employee's paycheck is deducted.
+In Freeport, Maine, some taxes are levied on employees, and deducted from their paychecks.
+Most people are cognizant of the Medicare and Social Security taxes - which fund those two programs by taking a small percentage of every paycheck an employee receives.

 It's imperativel to be aware of one fact: if you're self-employed, you still have to pay these taxes.
 And it's your responsibility (or the responsibility of someone you hire for this purpose) to figure out precisely how much you owe.